SECMOL welcomes volunteers, their work, and the inter-cultural exchange and understanding they bring.

 Volunteers at SECMOL share rooms, usually up to four people per room.
 The men’s and women’s hostel buildings are normally separate.

 The bathing block is separate from the houses.
 There is cold running water at any time, or you can get a bucket of warm water from the solar water heater in the midday for a bucket shower in a private cubicle.
 The tap water is clean for drinking because it is from a deep well in the desert.

-We keep only Ladakhi dry composting toilets, an ecological and simple choice in this cold desert.
+We use Ladakhi dry composting toilets, an ecological and simple choice in this cold desert.
 You “flush” it by throwing a shovelful of dry soil or sawdust down the hole.

 SECMOL does not receive funding for hosting volunteers.
 Everyone living at the campus, including staff and students, pays for room and board.
 We get a lot of requests from people about volunteering, but can only handle about 3 to 8 volunteers at any one time.
-Many have no particular skills that will be very useful, but we are glad to have the cultural exchange, and we would not like to refuse willing volunteers.
+Many have no particular skills that will be very useful, but we are glad to have the cultural exchange.
 On the other hand, we would not want to spend our time watching over volunteers to make sure they are earning their keep.

 2013 saw a huge increase in domestic volunteer emails: 40 domestic volunteers came, 12 cancelled, and 21 said they were coming but then simply didn’t show up.
 In 2014, after many domestic volunteers saying they would come in May, we told a lot of new enquiries not to come — but then several of them cancelled or failed to show up.

 For these reasons we now ask domestic volunteers to send their 4 weeks of room and board before we consider them confirmed.
 This is non-refundable.
 When we have enough volunteers confirmed for a given time, we will say no to any further ones.
 It is not because we want your money sooner, but to stop people from saying “I am definitely coming” when in fact they are still not sure.